Bill of Rights Institute

 The Bill of Rights Institute (BRI) is a nonprofit educational organization based in Arlington, Virginia, that develops educational resources on American history and government, provides professional development opportunities to teachers, and runs student programs and scholarship contests.
 It has been described as promoting a conservative view of the United States Constitution.

 History

+The Bill of Rights Institute was founded in September 1999 by industrialist Charles Koch and the Charles G. Koch Charitable Foundation.

+Koch has explained that he became concerned with education in the field of constitutional law after he saw that many high school teachers had inadequate resources to develop educational materials on the principles, institutions, and ideas upon which the United States was founded.

+Leadership

-BRI was founded in September 1999 by industrialist Charles Koch and the Charles G. Koch Charitable Foundation.
-BRI's first president, Victoria Hughes, was a teacher who had also held a number of executive roles in other non-profit organizations.
+The nonprofit's first president, Victoria Hughes, was a teacher who had previously held a number of executive roles in other non-profit organizations.
 Hughes led the organization for a decade until her departure, after which Tony Woodlief filled her position as president.

 David Bobb, a former Hillsdale College professor and head of its Allan P. Kirby, Jr. Center for Constitutional Studies and Citizenship, became BRI's president in December 2013.

-Koch has explained that he became concerned with education in the field of constitutional law after he saw that many high school teachers had inadequate resources to develop educational materials on the principles, institutions, and ideas upon which the United States was founded.

-Organization operations